-In recent news, you may have seen some bold statements that direct-to-consumer isn’t the future of retail; “brick and mortar is”.
+In recent years, you may have seen some bold statements that direct-to-consumer isn’t the future of retail; “brick and mortar is”.
 And “the era of DTC brands is over”, Fast Company said.
 We’re throwing a yellow flag out on that one.
 But we’ll get to that in a minute.

 First, let’s back up and define what is Direct-to-Consumer fulfillment (aka direct fulfillment, consumer-direct fulfillment, DTC, or D2C) and why it matters.